 The City Bicycle and Trail Coordinator(s) should stay abreast of current trends and the state of the practice for encouraging and promoting bicycle and trail use.
 Some of the current concepts that could be considered include:

-- Bike Share Programs - Bicycle Friendly Business Districts and other zone code amendments to support bicycle culture
+- Bike Share Programs

+- Bicycle Friendly Business Districts

+- Zone code amendments to support bicycle culture

-As staff time, funding, and local priorities dictate, the bicycle and trail coordinator(s) should consider the local applications of these national trends.
+As staff time, funding, and local priorities dictate, the bicycle and trail coordinators should consider the local applications of these national trends.